michaelfedell/docker-for-ml-tutorial/README.md

 This project includes two sub-projects that are represent two parts of a Machine Learning initiative.
 A model training pipeline exists in the [pipeline/](./pipeline/) directory.
 A REST API web application exists in the [app/](./app/) directory to perform inference with the trained model.

+Each sub-project includes a `README` with more details about the application and how it can be run.
+We will work on writing the `Dockerfile` as well as the build and run commands in our lab activity.

+## Why Docker

 Both sub-projects include a significant amount of python dependencies; there is some overlap as well as some unique packages used in each.
 To simplify the development and deployment of these applications, we will use Docker to build deterministic, platform-agnostic **Images**.
 The same images we run on our laptops could be run in a production setting on some application server, kubernetes cluster, or other distributed workflow service.

-Each sub-project includes a `README` with more details about the application and how it can be run.
-We will work on writing the `Dockerfile` as well as the build and run commands in our lab activity.
+## Running Locally

 Lastly, each sub-project also uses `poetry` to define the python package, manage its dependencies, and build the environment.
-Poetry is a great tool for creating python packages; you can read more about it below.
+Poetry is a great tool for creating python packages; you can read more about it [below](#setting-up-and-using-poetry).

 Poetry keeps dependencies listed in `pyproject.toml` files and explicitly enumerated in `poetry.lock`.
 These files can be used to create new virtual environments; poetry can also export these dependencies to a `requirements.txt` file to be used with other virtual environment management solutions.

 We will talk more about Poetry in a later lab session.
 For now, you are welcome to read about it and try it out, or just create a standard virtual environment with the following (run from each of the sub-project directories):